-To help jump-start your Ancestry.com experience, here are 10 suggestions for tasks you can perform on the site (not all of which even require paying for a subscription).
-As you work your way through these ideas, youll uncover even more ways Ancestry.com can help you branch out and document your family tree.
+To help jump-start your research on the site, here are 10 Ancestry.com tips (not all of which even require paying for a subscription).
+As you work your way through these ideas, you’ll uncover even more Ancestry.com strategies that can help you branch out and document your family tree.

-Many of these databases, its true, require a subscription to view full results or the scanned image of the original record.
-Thats the case with most US census databases, although you can view the 1880 and 1940 enumerations in their entirety for free; you just need to register and create a free account.
-Yet even those free databases in which the complete records are hidden behind a pay wall can provide valuable information.
-Searching the 1861 English census, for example, will reveal not only whether an ancestor is listed, but also the persons year and city of birth as well as county of residence in 1861.
+Many of these collections, it’s true, require a subscription to view full results or the scanned image of the original record.
+That’s the case with most US census collections, although you can view the 1880 and 1940 enumerations in their entirety for free; you just need to register and create a free account.

 2. Create or upload your family tree.

-To begin, select Start a New Tree under the Family Trees link on the home page; youll see a rudimentary pedigree chart where you can type in your data.
-Another option under Family Trees, Upload a GEDCOM, lets you share a GEDCOM file (the universal file format for family trees) youve exported from your genealogy software.
+To begin, select Start a New Tree under the Trees link on the home page; you’ll see a rudimentary pedigree chart where you can type in your data.
+Another option under Trees, Upload a GEDCOM file, lets you share a GEDCOM (the universal file format for family trees) you’ve exported from your genealogy software.
 Or from the same page, you can upload native file formats created by several genealogy programs: Family Tree Maker (FTW); Family Tree Maker backup file (FBK); Personal Ancestral File (PAF); and Legacy (FDB).
-You can also upload zipped GEDCOM and image files (GEDZ).
+You can also upload “zipped” GEDCOM and image files (GEDZ).
 Just browse to the file on your computer, select and upload it, and Ancestry.com will interpret the file and create your online tree.

 3. Follow your hints.